Seacology: Finances

-Seacology is a small nonprofit, with only eight full-time staff, and as a result has little overhead costs and operates on a modest budget.
+Seacology is a small nonprofit, with only nine full-time staff, and as a result has little overhead costs and operates on a modest budget.
 Its tax identification number is 87-0495235.
 According to Silverstein, its annual budget for all of its staff and office expenditures is significantly lower than the median compensation for business chief executive officers (CEOs) alone.
 Board members receive no compensation and are not reimbursed for the costs of attending board meetings.
 Unlike other environmental groups, Seacology does not offer memberships, which further reduces its expenditures.
 Staff answer the phone instead of using automated answering services, and Seacology respects donor privacy and is compliant with the Children's Online Privacy Protection Act (COPPA).

-In 2014, Seacology reported $2,309,541 in donations and grants and a total of $2,335,266 when other revenue was included.
-Its expenses that year totaled $1,656,772 with $286,981 going toward fundraising and $130,329 supporting management and other general expenses.
+In 2022, Seacology reported $2,971,117 in donations and grants.
+Its expenses that year totaled $ 2,752,679 with $384,427 going toward fundraising and $155,998 supporting management and other general expenses.
 Financial support comes mostly from individuals, foundations, and companies such as Nu Skin Enterprises, whose Force for Good Foundation contributes royalties based on sales of plant-based cosmetic formulas Cox developed for Epoch person care products.
 Board members also contribute a sizable portion of the annual budget, donating a minimum of $10,000 per year to the organization.